oceanprotocol/ocean.py/READMEs/c2d-flow.md

 You can use one of the standard [OCEAN algo_dockers images](https://github.com/oceanprotocol/algo_dockers) or publish a custom docker image.
 Use the image name and tag in the `container` part of the algorithm metadata.
 This docker image needs to have basic support for dependency installation e.g. in the case of Python, OS-level library installations, pip installations etc.
-Take a look at the [OCEAN tutorials](https://docs.oceanprotocol.com/tutorials/compute-to-data-algorithms/) to learn more about docker image publishing.
+Take a look at the [Ocean tutorials](https://docs.oceanprotocol.com/tutorials/compute-to-data-algorithms/) to learn more about docker image publishing.

 In the same Python console:
 ```python